jboss-developer/jboss-eap-quickstarts/kitchensink-angularjs/README.md

         mvn clean package

-3. Navigate to the functional-tests/ directory in this quickstart.
+3. Navigate to the `functional-tests/` directory in this quickstart.
 4. If you have a running instance of the JBoss EAP server, as described above, run the remote tests by typing the following command:

-        mvn clean verify -Parq-jbossas-remote
+        mvn clean verify -Parq-wildfly-remote

 5. If you prefer to run the functional tests using managed instance of the JBoss EAP server, meaning the tests will start the server for you, type fhe following command:

-        mvn clean verify -Parq-jbossas-managed
+        mvn clean verify -Parq-wildfly-managed

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse